bruceme/MetarMapLed-ESP32/README.md

 # ESP_METAR - ESP-32 Based Aviation Weather Map

+## Updates

+10/25/2023 - Initial deployment, this includes a recent change to the AviationWeather.gov site which 403'd previous versions

 ## Core harware

 * **ESP-32** - This branch is intended to be a minimum MetarMap implimentation running on any